 The final supplementary rules will not have a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
 Therefore, the BLM has determined that these final supplementary rules do not have sufficient Federalism implications to warrant preparation of a Federalism Assessment.

 Under Executive Order 12988, the BLM has determined that these final supplementary rules will not unduly burden the judicial system and that the requirements of sections 3(a) and 3(b) (2) of the Executive Order are met.
-The final supplementary rules include rules of conduct and prohibited acts, but they are straightforward and not confusing.
+The Start Printed Page 23371final supplementary rules include rules of conduct and prohibited acts, but they are straightforward and not confusing.

 Executive Order 13175, Consultation and Coordination With Indian Tribal Governments

 As discussed in the RMP/ROD, the BLM has been working with a Native American Advisory Committee for the Monument formed under a 1997 charter agreement.
 The Advisory Committee was formed to encourage the participation in Monument management of both federally recognized tribes and other Native Americans having ancestral cultural ties to the lands in the Monument.
 The Advisory Committee includes representatives of the Chumas, Yokuts, and Salinan people.

 The Advisory Committee actively participated in the planning process that resulted in the 2010 RMP/ROD.
 The BLM also provided tribes in the vicinity of the Monument with copies of the draft RMP and requested comments.
 The tribes expressed no concerns about the RMP or the decisions related to these final supplementary rules.
 For these reasons, the BLM has determined that these final supplementary rules themselves do not include policies with tribal implications that have not already been considered in consultation and coordination with Indian tribal governments.